eshwes01/travel/README.md

 Acceptance Criteria

-- AC - User must Log In to comment on the "More Info" post .
+- AC : User must Log In to comment on the "More Info" post .
-- AC - All Users both registered or non-registered users can see all the comments which has been shown.
+- AC : All Users both registered or non-registered users can see all the comments which has been shown.
+- AC : Only registered users can be able to Update or Delete Comments.

 ### Edit Comments